 Hernia Mesh Complications

-Hernia mesh has been linked to a host of painful complications that can gravely affect patient’s way of life post surgery.
-Some of these conditions, as outlined by The FDA, include:
+Hernia mesh has been linked to a host of painful complications that can gravely affect your quality of life post-surgery.
+As outlined by the FDA, some of these conditions include:

 - Localized or general pain

 - Scar-like tissue that sticks tissues together (adhesion)

 - Allergic reaction

 - Mesh migration or erosion

 - Mesh shrinkage (contraction)